Joz3d/Q3A-RandRote/README.md

 The fragging has picked up right where it left off.
 But how about randomizing that damn map rotation!?

 It was supposed to be a really basic bash script... then I realized I wanted an option to have a specific map always be one of the first 3 in the rotation, which then created a bunch of logic requirements.
-It was then that I realized I probably should've written it in Python, but who really gives a shit.
+It was at halfway through writing that logic  when I realized I probably should've written it in Python, but who really gives a shit.

 # Instructions